mi-examples/welcome-page/README.md

 1. To display the Portal Page, select **[View]** in the **_Portal Page Editor_**.
 <br>
-The Links Portal Page is displayed.
+The Corporate Operations Portal Page is displayed.